 - Establish consistent "media free" times, particularly at meal times.
 (That means no hand-held games for older kids, or cell phones or PDAs for grown-ups).

 - Look into educational games.
 There are lots of high-quality games that run on TV consoles and different portable platforms.
-The V.Smile Pocket and the Leapster L-Max ($80 each) are both great.
-Both of these devices have built-in screens and speakers, so the games are at home both in the living room and on the road.
 There is a growing number of age-appropriate games that run on Gameboys, Playstations, and Nintendos for preschoolers, featuring characters like Curious George, Dora, and the Care Bears.